 Some farmers prefer small ruminant farming to sugarcane, as the latter requires seasonal labour that is hard to secure.
 While hired labour inputs are required on a more regular basis for small ruminants, most farmers had available family labour.
 Farmers also compared the benefits of keeping sheep rather than goats, stating that sheep have a faster growth rate because they are continuous eaters and that sheep are less prone to diseases.
-Our on-farm sampling supported this in terms of WEC, with goats having GIN burdens almost twice as high as those of sheep.
+Our on-farm sampling supported this in terms of WEC, with goats having GIN burdens almost twice as high as those of sheep, although few clinical symptoms of GIN infection were observed during on-farm sampling of either species.